soz-live/soz-live.github.io/_posts/2025-07-09-String-Theory.md

 ## Conclusion

-**SOZ** uses strings in places where other programming languages might use symbols, becuase:
+**SOZ** uses strings in places where other programming languages might use symbols, because:

 - Users have to be able to read the strings.
 - converting strings to symbols is easy.